Missouri Valley

 Related Articles

-• The grand slam race continues this month with the French Open.
-USTA Missouri Valley may be several thousand miles away from Paris, France, but we can experience what it’s like to play on clay courts right here in our backyard.
+The Grand Slam race continues in May and June with the French Open.
+The USTA Missouri Valley may be located several thousand miles from Paris, but players can still experience what it's like to play on clay courts in the section.
 Read More

 • After 16 seasons without a true home facility, the Norris High School girls' tennis program has on-campus courts made possible by USTA Tennis Venue Services support.
 Read More